golemfactory/golem-architecture/gaps/gap-25_golem_certificates/gap-25_golem_certificates.md

 A signed certificate is only valid if the cryptographic signature is valid and the following constraints are fulfilled:
 - The certificate cannot have a validity period that is not fully contained in the signer's validity period.
 The certificates can have the same `notBefore` and `notAfter` values but the signer cannot sign any certificate that would 'outlive' it.
+  - A certificate chain is valid (from validity period point of view) if the above is true, but when looking at if a certificate can be used right now, then the timestamp of usage must not be before the `notBefore` timestamp and must not be after the timestamp in the `notAfter` property.
-- The certificate cannot have key usage value that is not present in the signer.
+- The certificate cannot have key usage value that is not granted to the signer.
+- The signer certificate must have the permission to sign certificates (it's `keyUsage` property is either set to the string `all` or the list contains `signCertificate`).
 - The certificate cannot have any permission that is not granted to the signer.
   - If the signer has the `all` permission, it can grant any permission to the certificate.
   - If the signer has `unrestricted` `outbound` permission, it can grant either `unrestricted` or restricted (via the list of URIs) access to the outbound feature.